Shrimp and Sweet Potato Red Curry

 - Stir in the red bell peppers, sugar snap peas, and shrimp.
 Cook until shrimp are cooked through, 3 to 4 minutes.

 Swap in chicken or tofu for the shrimp, and use whatever combination of vegetables you like best.
+Think of this recipe as a guide to make your own personalized red curry dish!

 What others are saying